-The UCSB Library's collection of aerial photography is the largest known such collection in an academic library.
+The UCSB Library's collection of aerial photography is the largest known such collection in an academic library: more than 2.5 million images.
 The collection dates back to the 1920s, and we can generally provide one photograph per decade for anywhere in California.
 Outside of California, we have unique collections that include areas of China, Central Asia, Africa, and the Pacific islands.

 All requests to use our department's materials can be made prior to your visit using your Special Collections Research Account.
 Please visit our 'Planning Your Research' page, especially our hours page, for additional information to avoid any delays or inconveniences before visiting our research department.